BE-Network/terraform-provider-verity/openapi/docs/EthportsettingsPutRequestEthPortSettingsValue.md

 ### GetObjectProperties

-`func (o *EthportsettingsPutRequestEthPortSettingsValue) GetObjectProperties() EthportsettingsPutRequestEthPortSettingsValueObjectProperties`
+`func (o *EthportsettingsPutRequestEthPortSettingsValue) GetObjectProperties() DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties`

 GetObjectProperties returns the ObjectProperties field if non-nil, zero value otherwise.

 ### GetObjectPropertiesOk

-`func (o *EthportsettingsPutRequestEthPortSettingsValue) GetObjectPropertiesOk() (*EthportsettingsPutRequestEthPortSettingsValueObjectProperties, bool)`
+`func (o *EthportsettingsPutRequestEthPortSettingsValue) GetObjectPropertiesOk() (*DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties, bool)`

 GetObjectPropertiesOk returns a tuple with the ObjectProperties field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetObjectProperties

-`func (o *EthportsettingsPutRequestEthPortSettingsValue) SetObjectProperties(v EthportsettingsPutRequestEthPortSettingsValueObjectProperties)`
+`func (o *EthportsettingsPutRequestEthPortSettingsValue) SetObjectProperties(v DevicesettingsPutRequestEthDeviceProfilesValueObjectProperties)`

 SetObjectProperties sets ObjectProperties field to given value.